Guilty (Mike Oldfield song)

-"Guilty" is a single by musician Mike Oldfield, released in 1979 on Virgin Records.
+"Guilty" is a single by English musician Mike Oldfield, released in 1979 on Virgin Records.
 It reached number 22 in the UK Singles Chart.
-It is notable for being Oldfield's first obvious attempt to capitalise on a current musical trend, in this case disco/dance music.
+It is notable for being Oldfield's first obvious attempt to capitalise on a current musical trend, in this case disco.
 The UK 12" edition was originally issued on pale blue vinyl.

 Recording

-The composition came from Oldfield's desire to create an up-tempo tune based on a more interesting chord structure than what was typical to disco music; it is built on the circle of fifths chord previously used as the leitmotif of the musician's album Incantations.
-When Oldfield was in New York recording Platinum and "Guilty" he recorded a disco arrangement of his first album, Tubular Bells.
-A version of Free's "All Right Now" was also recorded during these sessions.
+The composition came from Oldfield's desire to create an up-tempo tune based on a more interesting chord structure than was typical for disco music; it is built on the circle of fifths chord sequence previously used as the leitmotif of the musician's previous album Incantations.
+When Oldfield was in New York recording Platinum and "Guilty" he also recorded a disco arrangement of his first album, Tubular Bells, and a version of Free's "All Right Now".

 Music video

 The music video for "Guilty" is in a colourful cartoon style.
 A promo video for "Guilty 2013" was released by earMusic, which features a shortened version of the "Guilty Electrofunk Mix" from the Oldfield/York remix album Tubular Beats.
 In 2011 Moist Creations had released a screenshot from this titled "Guilty 2011".